saulosw/account-management/README.md

 # Bank Account Management System

 This repository contains a bank account management system developed in Python.
-The system allows the creation of clients and accounts, as well as operations such as deposit, withdrawal, and sending welcome emails.
-The implementation uses various standard Python libraries and an HTML template file for the email.
+The system allows the creation of clients and accounts, as well as operations such as deposit, withdrawal, and emails.
+The implementation uses various standard Python libraries and an HTML template file for the email (only in version 5).

 ## Features